2D ASL I (Monday) August 4, 2025 – September 29, 2025

 This is an introduction level course, introducing students to basic conversational sign language including beginning American Sign Language signs as well as Deaf culture and history. students are taught the manual alphabet and the basic fundamentals of American Sign Language.
 Everyone is expected to demonstrate their ability to use non-verbal communication during the class with fellow students as well as with the instructor.
 This course includes instructions, lectures, hands on group activities, frequent opportunities for practice, discussions, other activities, and is intended for those who do not know, or know very little sign language.
 Lessons includes basic grammar, signs, fingerspelling, numbers, and cultural information related to the Deaf Community.

-This class is in-person from 6:00 - 8:00 PM at our 510 E. N. Broadway location.
+This class is from 6:00 - 8:00 PM at our 510 E. N. Broadway location.

 ASL IV